HE Recruitment and Admissions Policy

 Anti-fraud checking on qualifications from non-UK educated applicants

-- 19.14.
-Should the applicant provide a response, this explanation and accompanying evidence will then be considered by a member of the Admissions Office and the Head of Academy HE, alongside all other elements of the application.
-It is ultimately the Head of Academy’s responsibility to determine whether there is a case to be answered.
+19.14.
+Should the applicant provide a response, this explanation and accompanying evidence will then be considered by a member of the Admissions Office and the Head of Curriculum HE, alongside all other elements of the application.
+It is ultimately the Head of Curriculum’s responsibility to determine whether there is a case to be answered.

-- 19.16.
-If the BAJ Head of Academy HE judges that an offer cannot be made, the applicant will receive a rejection on their application and will be provided with the details of the Complaints Policy available from the BAJ website.
+19.16.
+If the BAJ Head of Curriculum HE judges that an offer cannot be made, the applicant will receive a rejection on their application and will be provided with the details of the Complaints Policy available from the BAJ website.

 Current students